The Okera Portal provides a Reports page where users who have access to it can view usage metrics about events occurring in the system.

 Users can select a time range over which to view reports and filter them by database, dataset, and tags involved.

 Reports are generated using Presto to query the reporting audit table (

-Reports page is driven from the Okera audit logs, which contain information on everything that happens in the Okera system (for more on the structure of the audit logs, see Auditing).
+which is derived from the Okera audit logs (for more on the structure of the audit logs, see Auditing).